American Association of Bioanalysts

 The American Association of Bioanalysts (AAB) is a professional association for clinical laboratory scientists, clinical laboratory supervisors, clinical laboratory directors, and clinical laboratory consultants.
 Its office is based in St. Louis, Missouri, U.S..

-Profile
+It was founded in 1968.

+History

 The organization was formed in 1956 when the Council of American Bioanalysts (CAB) merged with the National Association of Clinical Laboratories (NACL) The AAB serves as an umbrella organization for the American Board of Bioanalysis, AAB Board of Registry AAB Associate Member Section, College of Reproductive Biology Environmental Biology and Public Health Section and National Independent Laboratory Association.

+In 1999, the International Society for Clinical Laboratory Technologists (ISCLT) merged with the American Association of Bioanalysts.
+Founded in 1962, the credentialing commission of the ISCLT certified medical technologists under Registered Medical Technologist RMT (ISCLT).

 Role as a national certifying agency

 The American Board of Bioanalysis, is a national certifying agency in the United States of America, for clinical laboratory directors and supervisors.
 The AAB Board of Registry is a national certifying agency in the United States of America for medical technologist and medical laboratory technicians.
 Those certified either meet or exceed the minimum requirements for testing personnel under Clinical Laboratory Improvement Amendments.